The Ultimate Guide to Construction Reporting

 A portrait A4 document with a dashboard and instructions on how to report

-A ready reckoner can be helpful instructins for team members when levelling up your reporting operations.
+A ready reckoner can be helpful instructions for team members when leveling up your reporting operations.

 2. Eliminate Traditional Reporting in Favor of Automated Dashboards